Nutterules/ZettelKasten/Literature Notes/Introduction to Social Science Research Principles and Technology.md

 - Random Sampling
 	- this doesn't mean samples are taken in a haphazard manner.
 	- it means that every member of the population has an equal chance of being selected for the sample.
-	- the benefit of random sampling is
+	- the benefit of random sampling is that any differences between the sample and the population are hopefully just due to chance rather than a systematic issue.